dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 > and ask some MF questions.
 Don't ask me.
 Ask your "leaders."

 None of these are happening tomorrow, by the way.
 Calm TF down.
 The economy is not going to crash.
-It's only going to crash if we DON'T deal with these problems.
-Quite literally, if we fail to control the transition from here, where the sky hasn't quite fallen, to there, where the sky is and has fallen -- only then does America actually have problems.
+It's only going to crash *if we do not deal with these problems.* Quite literally, if we fail to control the transition from here, where the sky hasn't quite fallen, to there, where the sky is and has fallen -- only then does America actually have problems.